If you’re interested in raising fighting chicken breeds for sport or personal interest, it’s important to choose the right breed.

 6. Old English Game

-This is a breed that has been around since the 1600s.
+The breed has existed since the 1600s.
 They have a game cock appearance and are bold, fearless fighters in the ring.

 The Old English Game, the chicken, is a good choice for those looking for an aggressive fighter.

-The birds have long, pointed tails and deep chests and are broad-backed.
-These birds are also known for their long, powerful spurs.
+The birds have long, pointed tails, and deep chests and are broad-backed.
+These birds also possess long, powerful spurs.

 The Old English Game, the chicken, is an aggressive breed that can be quite territorial in defending its territory.

 They will use their spurs and claws to fight off rival birds and protect their flock.
-The Old English Game is also known for its tenaciousness in battle, but it should not be bred for fighting, as it may become too aggressive.
+The Old English Game is tenacious in battle, but breeding it for fighting can lead to excessive aggression.

 The Old English Game is a medium-sized breed with a deep chest, long tail, and broad back.
 These birds have an upright stance and can reach heights of up to 18 inches.